ashley-townsend/atlas_comp/README.md

 ### Step 3 - Winning!

 Assuming you've managed to complete the above, you are **already a winner!** But...
-If you'd like to win some prizes too you should let us know about it before the deadline: 9am BST - Tuesday 18th July 2017.
+If you'd like to win some prizes too you should let us know about it before the deadline: **9am BST - Tuesday 18th July 2017**.
+The first 5 people will get $100 of MongoDB Atlas credits!

-Send the following info to ashley@mongodb.com
+Send the following info to: emea-email@mongodb.com

 1. The answers to Challenge 1, 2 and 3.
 2. The screenshot of your cluster activity

-#### Beware, spoilers below!
+### Beware, spoilers below!

 1. Need help importing your dataset into MongoDB Atlas?